On Gauge Theories and Covariant Derivatives in Metric Spaces: III. Affine Connections in Quantum Gravity

 \be {{\hat{\nabla}'}_{x k}}\left\{{\hat{g}_{p l}(t,\vec{x})}\right\}{\hat{\pi}^{p l}(t,\vec{y})} - {\hat{\pi}^{p l}(t,\vec{y})}{{\hat{\nabla}'}_{x k}}\left\{{\hat{g}_{p l}(t,\vec{x})}\right\} = 0 \ee

 {This follows since we are imposing the operator versions of the metric compatibility conditions.
-This can also be verified by applying the \textit{l.h.s} of the above equation to any state, introducing a sum over a complete set of states between the products of the operators and using the fact that the action of ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]$ on any state is zero if connection operators are given by the Levi-Civita connection operators with operator ordering chosen below Eq.(15).
-Thus, we obtain a contradiction when we have to consider application of ${\hat{\nabla}'}_{x k}$ to operators with argument $\vec{x}$ in both sides of Eq.(17).
-We will obtain similar contradictions when we consider higher order changes in both sides of Eq.(17) for changes in $\vec{x}$.
-We will consider other operator ordering in the Levi-Civita symbols in Appendix:A and we will find that similar contradiction arise in these cases also.
-In the following, we will follow the ordering discussed below Eq.(15).
-Discussions below Eq.(18) indicate that the quantization condition given by Eq.(17) will not remain valid at all values of $\vec{x}$ (for all $\vec{y}$) within the neighborhood if it remains valid for a particular value of $\vec{x}$ (for all $\vec{y}$) within the neighborhood as long as we use the Levi-Civita connections.
+This can also be seen by applying the \textit{l.h.s} of the above equation to any state, introducing a sum over a complete set of states between the products of the operators and using the fact that the action of ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]$ on any state is zero if connection operators are given by the Levi-Civita connection operators with operator ordering chosen below Eq.(16).
+Thus, the Levi-Civita connections are not consistent with the canonical commutators given by Eq.(19).
+We will consider other operator ordering in the Levi-Civita symbols in Appendix:A and we will find that similar inconsistency arise in these cases also.
 Similar situation will remain valid for any point in the manifold where we can introduce constant time surfaces and assume the existence of a metric component as an independent field in a neighborhood around that point.
-The above contradiction will also arise with a different choice of constant time surfaces.
-Thus, there will be a multitude of coordinate systems where we can not use the Levi-Civita connections as connection coefficients if we impose the quantization condition given by Eq.(17).
-This also indicates that we can not use the Levi-Civita connections as connection coefficients in all coordinate systems that are diffeomorphic to these coordinate systems.
-This is valid for the first two approaches to quantize gravity mentioned below Eq.(16).
-In Dirac's approach to quantize gravity, we can not have a Hilbert space for which: $\left\langle {\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]\right\rangle = 0$.
-This is easy to see if we take the expectation value of both sides of Eq.(17) on a given state of this space and apply arguments similar to those given below Eq.(18).
-Note that, we also have: $\left\langle{\Phi|}{\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]{|\Psi}\right\rangle = 0$, in such a Hilbert space.
-Thus, with Eq.(17) assumed to remain valid, we can not impose the metric compatibility conditions as constraints on a Hilbert space which represents physical states.
-Lastly, problems similar to those mentioned below Eq.(18) will arise if we use any set of metric compatible connections with nonconstant \textit{r.h.s} of Eq.(17).
-Thus, we will have to use connections more general than metric compatible connections in quantum gravity.
-This is valid irrespective of the presence and nature of sources.
-We can analyze this issue further in the following way.
-The Levi-Civita connections and metric compatibility conditions are taken as basic assumptions to calculate the scalar curvature when we use the Einstein-Hilbert action to describe classical and quantum gravity.
-It is better to discuss quantization and nonmetricity using the Palatini action where $C^{\alpha}_{~\mu \nu}$ in Eq.(9) is an independent field.
-We will discuss the corresponding variational problem and nonmetricity in the next section.}
+The above inconsistency will also arise with a different choice of constant time surfaces.
+Thus, there will be a multitude of coordinate systems where we can not use the Levi-Civita connections as connection coefficients if we impose the quantization condition given by Eq.(19).
+This also indicates that we can not use the Levi-Civita connections as connection coefficients in all coordinate systems that are diffeomorphic to these coordinate systems due to the tensorial character of ${C^{\alpha}_{~\mu \nu}}$.}